willowtreeapps/react-formable/README.md

 import { Form, Input } from 'wat-forms';
 export default class App extends React.Component {
     onChange(form) {
-        // The following are teh same
+        // The following are the same:
         console.log(form);
         console.log(this.refs.form.serialize());
     }

 	render() {
         // You don't need to attach a ref to the form unless you want to
-        // call its methods directly
+        // call its methods directly.
         return <Form ref="form" onChange={this.onChange}>
 			<Input name="username" type="text" />
         </Form>;